Ed Pawlowski: FBI probe and conviction

-In March 2017, Francis Dougherty, formerly a managing director for Allentown, pleaded guilty to one count of conspiracy to commit mail and wire fraud in an alleged effort to steer city contracts and other services to Pawlowski campaign donors.
+In March 2017, Francis Dougherty, the former managing director for Allentown, pleaded guilty to one count of conspiracy to commit mail and wire fraud in an alleged effort to steer city contracts and other services to Pawlowski campaign donors.
 According to court documents, Dougherty conspired with Public Official No. 3 to steer the city's streetlight upgrade contract to a campaign donor of Public Official No. 3.
 He also threatened to fire a city employee who did not write bidding documents in a way favorable to a campaign donor, court documents say.
 Patrick Regan, a former vice president with The Efficiency Network (TEN), pleaded guilty to conspiracy to commit mail and wire fraud on June 12, 2017 in regards to the streetlight contract.
 According to court documents, Regan participated in a conspiracy with Dougherty to give Regan's company an advantage in the bidding process.
 Court documents state that Dougherty allowed Regan to rewrite the city's bidding documents for the contract and pass them through an intermediary, giving Dougherty a "degree of separation."
 Regan was told the process was designed to "eliminate competition," court documents state.
-Regan was also a donor to Pawlowski's mayoral, gubernatorial and U.S. Senate campaigns, according to campaign finance records.
+Regan was also a donor to Pawlowski's mayoral, gubernatorial, and U.S. Senate campaigns, according to campaign finance records.
 The TEN contract was canceled in the wake of the investigation.

-On April 3, 2017, Mark Neisser, a former business development manager of T&M Associates, pleaded guilty to conspiracy to commit bribery offenses.
+On April 3, 2017, Mark Neisser, former business development manager of T&M Associates, pleaded guilty to conspiracy to commit bribery offenses.
 The charging documents indicate that Neisser admitted giving thousands of dollars in campaign contributions to Public Official No. 1 and to Public Official No. 3 to "gain or maintain his firm's competitive edge" to receive municipal engineering contracts in Reading and in Allentown.

-On July 25, 2017, Pawlowski was indicted in a pay-to-play scheme according to his lawyer.
-Pawlowski has denied any wrongdoing and will not be stepping down or dropping out of the campaign for a fourth term as Allentown mayor.
+On July 25, 2017, Pawlowski was indicted in a pay-to-play scheme, according to his lawyer.
+Pawlowski denied any wrongdoing and said he would not step down or drop out of his campaign for a fourth term as Allentown mayor.
 On March 1, 2018, following a federal trial, Pawlowski was found guilty of 47 charges, including multiple counts of conspiracy, bribery, attempted extortion, false statements to federal officials, mail fraud, and wire fraud.
-He was also found not guilty of seven charges.
-After the conviction U.S. Attorney Louis D. Lappen said in a statement, Pawlowski "(sold) his office to the highest bidder to fund his personal ambitions".
+He was found not guilty of seven charges.
+After the conviction, U.S. Attorney Louis D. Lappen said, Pawlowski "(sold) his office to the highest bidder to fund his personal ambitions".
 On March 7, 2018, Pawlowski announced his resignation as Mayor of Allentown.
 On October 23, 2018, Pawlowski was sentenced to 15 years in federal prison.